niqdev/devops/docs/cassandra.md

 * When the number of objects stored in the memtable or in the commit log reaches a threshold, the contents of the memtable are flushed (non-blocking operation) to disk in a file called **SSTable** and a new memtable or commit log is then created/recycled

-* No reads or seeks of any kind are required for writing a value to Cassandra because all writes are append operations and then **compaction** is used to amortize the reorganization of data and gain better future read performance
+* No reads or seeks of any kind are required for writing a value to Cassandra because all writes are append operations to immutable SSTables.
+However, periodic **compaction** operations in Cassandra are performed in order to support fast read performance: the keys are merged, columns are combined, tombstones are discarded, and a new index is created

 * The **key cache** stores a map of partition keys to row index entries, facilitating faster read access into SSTables stored on disk.
 The key cache is stored on the JVM heap